maahn/meteo_si/doc/index.rst

 Welcome to meteo_si's documentation!
 ====================================

-`Shablona` is a template for a small scientific Python project.
+`Meteo SI` is a template for a small scientific Python project.

 To see how to use it, please refer to the `README file
 <https://github.com/uwescience/meteo_si/blob/master/README.md>`_ in the Github repository.